|Making cannabis salves requires just a few ingredients.|

 - 2 to 6 drops essential oils as desired

 Warm the infused butter and oil in a double boiler and whisk in the arrowroot powder.
-Cool the mixture in the fridge.
+Then, cool the mixture in the fridge.
 If you’re using essential oils, add them now.
 Whip with an egg beater or immersion blender into a creamy light lotion.
-Pour into containers.
+Finally, pour into containers.

 You can tailor the salve to your needs.
-Add specific herbal oils for specific skin or pain relief needs.
+Add specific herbal oils for specific skin or pain relief needs, for example.
 I add Arnica chamissonis, Solomon’s seal and sometimes St. John’s wort to my pain salve.
 I add calendula, plantain and comfrey to my skin salve.
 For arthritis, I add 1 tsp. ground cayenne powder, but keep this salve away from your eyes.